Georgia entry requirements for Poland passport holders

 Polish passport holders can visit Georgia visa-free for up to 360 days per year.
 Just show up at the border with your passport — no visa, no fee, no application needed.
 This policy has been in place for years and remains unchanged in 2026.

-Your Polish passport needs to be valid for the full duration of your stay — Georgia does not enforce a 6-month validity rule.
-Airlines may still ask for at least 3 months validity beyond your departure date, so check with your carrier before flying.
+Your Polish passport needs to be valid for the full duration of your stay.
+Georgia does not enforce a 6-month validity rule for Polish nationals — as long as your passport is valid when you enter, you are fine.

 Required